 Christian Krauch arrived in Philadelphia in 1834 from Germany, six years prior to the introduction of lager beer in America.
 Krauch was operating a small ale brewery in 1840 when John Wagner immigrated to the city, bringing with him yeast for lager beer.
 The advancements in clipper ship design made trans-Atlantic travel quicker and, thus, it became possible for delicate lager yeast could survive trips from mainland Europe to America.

 By 1850, Krauch had moved south to the burgeoning city of Wilmington, where he opened the first lager beer brewery in the state’s history.
-He would affectionately be known from then on as “the Father of Lager Beer in Wilmington”.
-In fact, Krauch’s brewery was a very small operation, located in the back of his hotel and saloon at 70 King Street.
+He would affectionately be known from then on as “Delaware’s Father of Lager Beer”.
+In fact, Krauch’s brewery was a very small operation, located in the back of his hotel and saloon on Eight Street, near Orange.
+He later moved operation near the Christina River waterfront at 70 King Street.
 These early lager beer brewery/saloons were indeed the forerunners of the modern day brewpub.
 Krauch’s saloon became a popular meeting spot for Wilmington’s small but closely-knit German community and, in 1853, it hosted the the first meeting of what would become the Delaware Saengerbund club.
 Krauch was an honorary member of that club and was entrusted with maintaining the club’s keepsake items, such as its official flag.